15 Things I’ve Learnt Since My (First) Child Was Diagnosed With Celiac Disease

 It was stressful.

-Well, it’s been a big learning curve, but so worth it to see my now healthy, happy and energetic 9-year-old recover and even thrive!
+Well, it’s been a big learning curve, but so worth it to see my now healthy, happy and energetic 9-year-old, (now) 13-year-old, recover and even thrive!
 While I continue to learn and experiment with gluten free recipes, I want to share what I wish I had known when we started our gluten free journey.
 I hope it makes it somewhat easier for other parents and caregivers going through a similar tough time.

 It gets easier, trust me!
 Here are 15 things that I’ve learnt that I hope will also help you: